Kylie Jenner Posting Sexy Instagram Photo For Tyga’s Pleasure: She Loves Feeling Desired By Him [Rumor]

 Kylie Jenner’s continuous push to post some of the most revealing photos on her official Instagram account is reportedly linked back to her boyfriend, Tyga.

-Sources via Hollywood Life claim that Kylie loves showing off her curves on social media, but it’s not so much because she wants fans to praise her body, she’s reportedly doing it to feel more desired by Tyga, who has become obsessed with Jenner’s assets.
+Sources via Hollywood Life claim that Kylie loves showing off her curves on social media, but it’s not so much because she wants fans to praise her body.
+She’s reportedly doing it to feel more desired by Tyga, who has become obsessed with Jenner’s assets.

 In recent days, Kylie Jenner found herself posting several sexy snaps of herself on Instagram, having spent the first couple of days of the new year with Tyga, Cairo, and BFF Jordyn Woods in Mexico.